NAV

 Cardholder verification

-You can verify a cardholder without charging any amount.
-To do this, pass theVERIFY value in the features block of an order registration or payment request.
+Cardholer's card account can be verified without debiting any funds from it.
+To do this, pass the VERIFY value in the features block of an order registration or payment request.

-When theVERIFY feature is used, the payment card will be verified to make sure it is used by its legitimate owner.
+When the VERIFY feature is used, the payment card will be verified to make sure it is used by its legitimate owner.
 If 3-D Secure is available for the card, then 3-D Secure verification will be performed.
 The amount parameter of the verification request can be 0.
 Even if some amount is passed in the request, no charge will be made.
 After a successful registration, order status is changed to REVERSED.

 If the VERIFY feature is passed together with the clientId parameter, it can be used to store a credential without payment.
 Read more in the Stored-credential transactions section.